mabiesen/microbit_alarm_system/README.md

 1. Micropython text editor for the Micro bit.
 For this activity I used Mu.

+THIS CODE REQUIRES ALTERATION OF THE MY ID VARIABLE TO WORK AS INTENDED.

 Note: the editor isn't really required, you can connect in other ways, but this is easy

 Note: I had issues installing Mu on Ubuntu, but great success on the Raspberry Pi and Windows 10.